 Uber, Lyft prepare to shut down California rides service on Friday

-Uber Technologies Inc and Lyft Inc are preparing to suspend their ride-hailing services in California beginning on Friday morning unless an appeals court rules at the last minute they cannot be forced to treat their drivers as employees, rather than independent contractors.

-REUTERS: Uber Technologies Inc and Lyft Inc are preparing to suspend their ride-hailing services in California beginning on Friday morning unless an appeals court rules at the last minute they cannot be forced to treat their drivers as employees, rather than independent contractors.
+NEW YORK: Uber Technologies Inc and Lyft Inc are preparing to suspend their ride-hailing services in California beginning on Friday morning (Aug 21) unless an appeals court rules at the last minute they cannot be forced to treat their drivers as employees, rather than independent contractors.

 Lyft in a blog post on Thursday said it would suspend its California operations at midnight.